IELTS Cue Card # 142 - Describe a children's story that you know well

-I have heard about a number of children’s stories before from my grandparents and my parents as a child.
-Anyway, while all of those stories were interesting in some ways, I can’t really remember any of them that well except only a few, and I would just like to tell about one of those few stories today here.
+I have heard several children’s stories from my grandparents and my parents as a child.
+Anyway, while all of those stories were interesting in some ways, I can’t really remember all of them now.
+And I would just like to tell one of those stories today here that I remember.

-Anyway, I remember the story because it showed some rare but true loving bond between an animal and his caretaker as the horse was finally able to escape from his captivity and find its way back to the place of his old owner to reunite with him even though, the animal was kept hidden hundreds of miles away from his original shelter.
+I believe I still remember it because it was touchy in my rather innocent mind as a pet lover and a child.
+It showed some rare but true loving bond between an animal and his caretaker as the horse was finally able to escape from his captivity and find its way back to the place of his old owner to reunite with him, even though, the animal was kept hidden hundreds of miles away from his original shelter.
 Besides, the tears in the eyes of the horse, after reuniting with his old owner, were indeed a very touching moment for anybody who loves animals.

 Model Answer 2:

+The children’s story that I can think of is the one that was one of my favourites when I was a little kid.
 I’m going to tell you what the story is, when I first read it and why I didn’t just like it but loved it so much.
-As to why it became popular?
-Well it is a mystery to me why it isn’t more widely known, but I can tell you why I think it is so charming, and I’ll give you a bit of an overview of the story too, it’s quite simple.
-I might tell you that early on actually, as then you will understand why I liked it so much and why I think it is so appealing.
+It is a mystery to me why it isn’t more widely known, but I can tell you why I think it is so charming, and I’ll give you a bit of an overview of the story too.

-The story is completely charming.
+The story is completely charming and that's why I liked it so much and still remember it.
 The peaceable bull character that doesn’t quite fit in with his friends is easy for a child to relate to.
-The story is simple to understand.
 There is peril (that Ferdinand will be forced to fight and could be hurt and killed) but fortunately, there is a happy ending.
 The illustrations are simple but delightful.
-Some of the pictures are quite comical too, the angry matador cries and stamps his foot because he couldn’t show off with his cape and sword.
-The text is very straightforward too, just a sentence on each page, with the facing page full of the illustrations.
+Some of the pictures are quite comical too.
+The text is very straightforward too, just a sentence on each page, with the facing page full of illustrations.
 It was a book I could read and understand myself from an early age.
 I think it’s a wonderful story – I still get a lump in my throat remembering it now.

-I really don’t know how someone found the book for me, and I am at a loss to explain why it isn’t more widely known.
-I’m sure if it had been more available it would have been (and still be) incredibly popular with younger readers and their parents.
 I still have a copy of the book.
 It isn’t my original one, I lent that to someone and never got it back.
 I was heartbroken.
 I feel quite sentimental about the tale and couldn’t bear to be without it, so I ended up trying to get a new copy.
 I found then that it was long out of print, so I ended up buying a ‘new’ second-hand version on Amazon or eBay or something.
 It isn’t the same, but I was glad to have a copy back in my possession.
-Look out for it if you can, I wonder if you will like it too, or whether you have to be six or under to really appreciate it!

 [ Written by - Lucy Marris: Careers Adviser (UK), TEFL teacher (Vietnam) ]